 When walking the catwalk, it was important to avoid failing through the many holes that open to the grain bins below or walk off the edge and fall into one of the bins.
-Many unfortunate accidents have happened in old mills as grain is very dry and dirty and falling in could easily result in suffocation.

 That “hose” is a great piece of farmer ingenuity.
 If the grain was headed for the first grain bin, the hose could be pretty short.
 Then, as one bin filled and additional grain had to be directed to the next bin, that “hose” had to get longer.

 They accomplished this by using a series of metal tubes, stacked one-into-the-other to create whatever length “hose” was needed to reach the next grain bin.
-As the “hose” kept getting longer and longer, a noose helped support the length so it wouldn’t collapse in the middle and break open to release the grain to the wrong bin.
+As the “hose” kept getting longer and longer, a rope helped support the length so it wouldn’t collapse in the middle and break open to release the grain to the wrong bin.

 You can imagine that the jobs working in this place were often dirty, hard and physically challenging.
 But I know that humor was alive and well in the building.